davidbliu/mesos-docker-orchestrator/README.md

 1. __architecture__
   * diagram - separation of concerns - what is responsible for what
+2. fabric
-2. already running: cassandra, presenter, watcher, haproxy, ingestor
+3. already running: cassandra, presenter, watcher, haproxy, ingestor (all dev)
-3.
+3. testing haproxy, testing ingestor
+4. send traffic
+5. rolling update
+6. watcher/haproxy -> show etcd key watching
+7. logs and metrics in one place